teambit/docs/docs/react/02-using-react.md

  ### React Version

 The React environment is set to use version `^16.13.1`.
-To use a different version set the `reactVersion` property with a new version.
+To use a different version set the `reactVersion` property with a new version number.

 ```json
 {